audioxide/data/data/posts/20190626-reviews-sigur-ros-agaetis-byrjun.md

   soundscapes, and ghostly vocals combine to create an record that is impressive, yet frustratingly fatiguing.
 week: 198
+blurb: Layers upon layers of sensuous strings, steady soundscapes, and ghostly vocals combine to create an record that is impressive, yet fatiguing.
 ---
 author: André
 review: >-